asteroid-lang/asteroid/Using Asteroid.md

 ## Section: Multi-dimensional data <a name="multidimensionaldata"></a>

-### Challenge Transpose a matrix
+### Challenge: Transpose a matrix

 > Take a matrix and print its transposed version.

-In Asteroid a matrix can be represented by nested lists like so,
+In Asteroid a matrix can be represented by nested lists, like so,
 ```
 let m = [[1,2],
          [3,4]].